jameshyojaelee/scPerturb-CMap/docs/hpc.md

 ### Converting GCTX Level 5 to long Parquet

-If you download Level 5 GCTX files, use the CLI to convert them to a long table with annotations.
-The script `scripts/prepare_lincs.sbatch` will automatically detect `.gctx` inputs and run:
+If you download Level 5 GCTX files, you can use either the CLI directly or the Slurm job to convert them into a long table with annotations.

+Option A — Run CLI directly (interactive node):

 ```bash
 # Optional: extract landmark genes from gene_info